marmelab/web-myna/readme.md

 ## Contributing

-pull requests are welcome. for major changes, please open an issue first to discuss what you would like to change.
+pull requests are welcome.
+For major changes please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.